robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/messageCommandMap/readme.md

 ## Note: strictly one mapping per-message-per-command

 You can only make one mapping per message-command pair.
-You should do your complete mapping in one chain, or keep a reference to the part of the chain where you need to stop.
-(At a minimum this should be to the `ICommandMapping` returned from `toCommand` as calling `toCommand` a second time will lock the mapping).
+You should do your complete mapping in one chain.

-So - the following will explode:
+So - the following will issue a warning:

 	messageCommandMap.map(SignOutMessage).toCommand(SomeCommand);
-	messageCommandMap.map(SignOutMessage).toCommand(SomeCommand).once();
+	messageCommandMap.map(SignOutMessage).toCommand(SomeCommand); // warning

-If your mappings are completely identical, no error will be thrown.
-If the mappings differ in guards, hooks or the use of `once`, an error will be thrown as soon as possible.
-In the case that you add a guard or hook that wasn't previously present, the error will be synchronous.
-In the case that you miss out a guard or hook that was previously present, the error will be thrown the first time the mapping is next used.
+If you intend to change a mapping you should unmap it first.

 # Message Command Map Extension